Corporate forms which are relevant for artists and cultural institutions

-The Aktiengesellschaft AG (joint stock corporation), Stiftung (foundation), and Mitarbeiterbeteiligungs AG (stock option plan) are not relevant for artists and cultural institutions, or in exceptional cases only.
+The Aktiengesellschaft AG (joint stock corporation), Stiftung (foundation), and Mitarbeiterbeteiligungs AG (stock option plan) are irrelevant for artists and cultural institutions, or relevant only in exceptional cases.

 Corporate forms and the EU

-Conversely, corporate forms established in Austria are recognised in another EU country, if they transfer their registered office to that state (freedom of establishment).
+Conversely, corporate forms established in Austria are recognised in other EU countries, if they transfer their registered office to that state (freedom of establishment).

-In this manner, foreign corporate forms are established in Austria only via a transfer of registered office, and vice versa.
+Foreign corporate forms are established in Austria only via a transfer of the registered office, and vice versa.

 Good to know

-Individual artists, provided they are self-employed, not employed with a company and do not chose any other corporate form, automatically qualify as sole proprietorships (= new self-employed, one–person company, SUP).
+Individual artists, provided they are self-employed, not employed with a company and do not choose any other corporate form, automatically qualify as sole proprietorships (= new self-employed, one–person company, SUP).

 Good to know

-Make sure to seek professional advice before you choose a corporate form that suits your activity and intended purpose.
+Be sure to seek professional advice before choosing a corporate form to suit your activity and intended purpose.